tdenis29/Lab1Again/Lab1Again.md

 1. StaffTypeDescription(Server, Cook etc),
 2. TrainingStatusDescription(Completed, registered ,etc)

 But it seems like TrainingDescripton eg. ProServe is NOT in the template. and I only just noticed as I was going to 3NF.
+So will pop it in there because it's a transitive dependency anyway.

 ![1706802445907](image/Lab1Again/1706802445907.png)

 ### 1NF

-StaffID(PK),TrainingStatusID(FK), TrainingID, CompletionDate,Cost
+StaffID(PK),TrainingStatusID(FK), TrainingID,Training Description, CompletionDate,Cost

 StaffID(FK PK), Staff F.Name, Staff L.Name, StaffTypeID, StaffTypeDescription, Wage